| It finally happened to

 messages, no twitter, no voice mails, no games.
 Luckily, I had several

 decommissioned phones around that I could use as “temps”.
+FYI, the weasels who

 manufacture these phones have inserted a tool that lets them know whether